superphiz/ethstaker/README.md

 ### Call timing

-Calls are held on alternating Mondays at 10:00pm GMT (5pm Central Daylight Savings Time), beginning 3/23/2020.
+Calls are held on alternating Mondays at 10:00pm GMT (5pm Central Daylight Savings Time), please see the date pattern below.

 ### Call location